oscillo-finance/Docs/docs/source/welcome/faq.rst

 The belief that a DEX = an AMM is ingrained in many people’s heads.
 DEX = AMM.
 Therefore, we use the catchphrase "Always better than DEX" to express that oscillo is much better than AMMs.

 Isn't this free?
-What is a gas fee?
+What is a settlement fee?
 ###########################################

 Unlike other DEXes, oscillo pays for the transaction on your behalf. oscillo sends the transaction on behalf of you.
-This is called a gasless transaction(or meta-transaction). oscillo pays the gas fee first and so, the “Gas fee” refers to the user’s repayment of this gas fee to oscillo.
+This is called a gasless transaction(or meta-transaction). oscillo pays the gas fee first and so, the “Settlement fee” refers to the user’s repayment of this gas fee to oscillo.

 What is a trading fee?